scottadkin/Discord-UT2004-Server-Query/README.md

 - Now open the config file /api/config.js.
 - Add your Discord bot token, if this is not done correctly the bot can't join your server. <https://discordpy.readthedocs.io/en/latest/discord.html>
 - Make sure adminRole is a role in your discord server that you have access to, to be able to use admin commands.
+- The config file is also where you can set the command prefix, by default it's dot(.)

 # Running the bot
 - Open command prompt in the directory you installed the files.